Text

 Research area

-Project manager at MDH
+Project manager at MDU

 SafeCOP targets safety-related CO-CPS characterized by use of wireless communication, multiple stakeholders, dynamic system definitions, and unpredictable operating environments.
 In this scenario, no single stakeholder has the overall responsibility over the resulted system-of-systems.